 Associate Professor of Professional Practice and Director of Special Projects

-Mason Ameri, Ph.D. is an Assistant Professor of Professional Practice and Director of Special Projects at Rutgers Business School.
-He specializes in the opportunities afforded by the gig economy and managing diversity through equal opportunity for people with disabilities.
+Mason Ameri, PhD is an Associate Professor of Professional Practice and the Director of Special Projects at Rutgers Business School.
+He specializes in managing diversity, specifically examining equal opportunity for people with disabilities.
 His work has been profiled in more than 100 media outlets, including The New York Times.
-Mason has had the privilege of sharing his research findings at distinguished conferences hosted by The World Bank and TED and has notably advised the House of Representatives’ Committee on Oversight and Reform on matters of equal access.
+Mason has had the privilege of sharing his research findings at distinguished conferences hosted by The World Bank and TEDx and has notably advised the House of Representatives Committee on Oversight and Reform on matters of equal access.
 His published pieces can be found in Academy of Management Discoveries and others.
-In 2019 and 2020, Mason earned numerous awards in each research and teaching, including the University’s highest teaching honor, the Presidential Award for Excellence in Teaching and the Provost’s Award for Excellence in Teaching Innovations.
+Mason has earned numerous awards in each research and teaching, including two teaching honors at the university level: the Presidential Award for Excellence in Teaching and the Provost’s Award for Excellence in Teaching Innovations.
 Along with his research team, he recently obtained two major grants through the US Department of Health and Human Services for $4.3 million and the National Science Foundation for $1.88 million.

 Navigating Leadership Blindspots